SarthakMakhija/tech-lessons-posts/content/en/blog/assertions_crate_in_rust/index.md

 ```

 This approach removes the duplication, but it is still unnecessary delegation - all the methods in the `String` implementation delegate
 to the respective implementation in the `&str` type.
+This might not look like a huge thing but if we add a few more methods in the `MembershipAssertion`
-The question is can we do better?
+trait, the delegation will become obvious.
+So the question is, can we do better?

 ### Understanding AsRef